-- Eligibility to join the Leigh Day Group Claim
+- Join the Leigh Day Claim

 - Join the ShareSoc Woodford Campaign

-Our campaign objectives are:
+Our campaign objectives are to:

-- to facilitate communication between Woodford investors
+- facilitate communication between Woodford investors

 Our primary aim is to provide information and facilitate communication in order to assist investors in gaining compensation for losses suffered, where we believe there is a reasonable opportunity for them to do so.
-This will be how we will measure our success.

-ShareSoc also believes that the actions and inactions of those involved in the scandal should be properly examined, and that there should be clear consequences for any failure to exercise proper care in the management and administration of individual investors’ money.
+ShareSoc also believes that the actions and inactions of those involved in the scandal should be properly examined and that there should be clear consequences for any failure to exercise proper care in the management and administration of individual investors’ money.